pieceofshit123/OrgManager/README.md

-That was my first project so it looks like totally shit. :D
+That was my first project so it looks like total shit. :D